When you purchase through links on our site, we may earn a commission. Here’s how it works.

 JustFoodForCats is a tasty, affordable option for fresh feline meals.
 Protein sources include Alaskan Pacific wild-caught cod, chicken thighs, chicken hearts, chicken livers, and Atlantic Sardines.
 Developed around fresh, whole nutrition and is made to boost flavor and retain as much nutrition as possible.

 Fresh, human-grade ingredients with recipes designed by veterinarians.
-Very low fiber, 0.5% maximum, and high-quality animal proteins make this one a great choice.
+Very low fiber, 0.5% maximum, and high-quality animal proteins make it a great choice.
 All recipes are made by hand in open-to-public kitchens.
 Minimally cooked and uses 100% ingredients humans can eat.

-We love that this can be stored in the freezer for up to one year.
+We love that food can be stored in the freezer for up to one year.
 This makes it a great long-term investment.
 Just thaw and serve.
 42 calories per ounce.

 Raised Right Human Grade